butterrsoft/GyrSync/README.md

 * If you push right up to the edges of any acceptable sync range, pass/fail detection is inconsistent and the output, along with your picture, will not be usable.
 Back off and move your modeline a notch or two inside the safe zone.
 * Vsync (FPS) must be 45-65Hz, or absent entirely, or output is blocked!

 There is one 1.27mm jumper inside the Gyrsync - allowing UPDI programming via VGA Pin 11 on the female VGA output side.
-This pin is not used by any display, or at most was used in the early '80's as monitor ID bit 0 by tying it to ground, but you might try removing the jumper if the dongle seems stuck in some sort of loop.
+This pin is no longer used by any display, but many/most cables tie it to ground.
+Leave the jumper off during normal use or the dongle won't boot if left in your setup (both red and green LED's will light dimly).

 ### 🔸 Mode S - special
 Mode S passes 15kHz as normal, but takes 31kHz and halves it to make it 15kHz also - side-by-side images but at true 15kHz.
 This lets you use Safe Mode, or get out of trouble if Windows keeps grabbing 480p and pissing you off.